exonum/exonum-doc/src/get-started/create-service.md

 ## Create Schema

-Schema is a structured view of the key-value storage used by Exonum blockchains.
+Schema is a structured view of [the key-value storage](../architecture/storage.md) used in Exonum.
 To access the storage, however, we will not use the storage directly, but rather `Snapshot`s and `Fork`s. `Snapshot` represents an immutable view of the storage, and `Fork` is a mutable one, where the changes